-Pachira is an incredible indoor plant, with rather modern appeal.
+Pachira is an incredible indoor plant, with decisively modern appeal.

 Key Pachira facts, a short list

 - 32 to 64 feet (10 to 20 m) in its natural environment

 - 6 ½ feet (2 meters) as an indoor plant